-If a locked door is not opened using the RKE transmitter, or by OnStar®, the pre-alarm will go off.
+If a locked door is not opened using the RKE transmitter, or by OnStar[®], the pre-alarm will go off.
 If the engine is not started or unlock not pressed within 10 seconds, the front turn signal lamps will flash for two minutes, and the horn will sound for two minutes, then will turn off to save the battery power.

 Remember, the theft-deterrent system will not activate if you lock the doors with a key, the manual door lock, or power door lock switch.
-The system can only be activated using the RKE transmitter, or by OnStar[®].
-See OnStar[®] System on page 2-41 for additional information.
+The system can only be activated using the RKE transmitter, or by OnStar®.
+See the OnStar Owner's Guide for additional information.
 You should also remember that you can start your vehicle with the correct ignition key if the alarm has been set off.